 The objective of RPA is to design a virtual work environment and workforce that churn out the same exceptions, as well as outputs.
 Variations may exist in exceptions and output in comparison with the manual workflow, but it would make sense to every user of the system.
 The essential requirement is to design a system, understand the logic, and be a subject matter expertise of the domain being automated.
 For instance, you should be an expert in finance to be able to automate financial processes.
 You will also need to identify the likely inputs and outputs, even when to assume normality or flag exceptions based on established business rules.

 The latter can be defined as the ability to write programs that permits a computer to process data in order to generate relevant information, while the former is the understanding of how to utilize coding languages, its keyword, syntax, code usage, as well as appreciating the utilization of object-based programming if it’s an object-based language.
 There are several courses online and textbooks that can supply you with the relevant knowledge.

-Before embarking on automation, it is crucial to know the jargons and terminologies you will come across when designing the workflow.
-Having background knowledge, not necessarily skills will reduce the time required to familiarize with RPA tools and concepts at your disposal.
+Before embarking on automation, it is crucial to know the jargon and terminologies you will come across when designing the workflow.
+Having background knowledge, not necessarily skills will reduce the time required to familiarize yourself with RPA tools and concepts at your disposal.

 For instance, let’s say you want to construct a chair.
 You have already prepared the required materials and tools such as nails, hammer, and wood, but cannot continue because you lack the knowledge.
 How then do you achieve your goal?
 You open your mobile device and check out some tutorial videos on Youtube.
 You read some textbooks and consult someone who knows how.
 By now, you know how to use the tools, materials, measurements, and how to construct a chair.